Meet Jasmina

 How do you define longevity—and why does it need to be redefined today?

 I define longevity not as how long we live, but how well we adapt across time.
 We’ve extended lifespan, but we haven’t trained for longer lives—biologically, cognitively, or socially.
-Longevity needs to be redefined because living longer without the capacity to learn, recover, decide, and evolve simply stretches fragility.
-In a world shaped by accelerating technology and constant change, longevity is no longer just a biological outcome—it’s a human capability that must be developed.
+Living longer without the capacity to learn, recover, and evolve simply stretches fragility.
+In an age of accelerating technology, longevity is no longer just a biological outcome—it’s a human capability.

 What is Longevity Intelligence—and how did the concept emerge from your work?

-Longevity Intelligence emerged as I kept seeing the same gap across science, investing, and lived experience: we’re extending life faster than we’re upgrading the human capacity to navigate it.
-I realized that longevity wasn’t just a health or technology problem—it was a human capability problem.
-Longevity Intelligence names the ability to think, decide, and adapt well across longer, more complex lives.
-It’s not about optimization or life hacks; it’s about developing the capacities—agency, coherence, adaptability—that allow people to evolve with time rather than be overwhelmed by it.
+Longevity Intelligence emerged from a gap I kept seeing across science, investing, and lived experience: we’re extending life faster than we’re upgrading the capacity to navigate it.
+Longevity isn’t just a health or technology problem—it’s a human capability problem.
+Longevity Intelligence names the ability to think, decide, and adapt across longer, more complex lives.
+It’s not about life hacks; it’s about developing the capacities that allow us to evolve with time rather than be overwhelmed by it.

 How do you make decisions when the systems are complex, the signals are incomplete, and the consequences unfold over time?

-I tend to slow things down before I speed them up when systems are complex and signals are incomplete.
+When systems are complex and signals are incomplete, I slow things down before I speed them up.
 More data doesn’t automatically create clarity.
-I leave room to adapt as new information unfolds—asking what really matters, what I’m assuming, and which decisions can be adjusted versus locked in.
-When possible, I choose paths that allow learning and course correction over time.
-For me, good decisions aren’t about certainty upfront, but about staying oriented as conditions change.
+I ask what really matters, what I’m assuming, and which decisions remain adjustable.
+I favor paths that allow learning and course correction over time.
+Good decisions aren’t about certainty upfront—they’re about staying adaptable as conditions change.

 How do you make decisions when the systems are complex, the signals are incomplete, and the consequences unfold over time?

-I tend to slow things down before I speed them up when systems are complex and signals are incomplete.
+When systems are complex and signals are incomplete, I slow things down before I speed them up.
 More data doesn’t automatically create clarity.
-I leave room to adapt as new information unfolds—asking what really matters, what I’m assuming, and which decisions can be adjusted versus locked in.
-When possible, I choose paths that allow learning and course correction over time.
-For me, good decisions aren’t about certainty upfront, but about staying oriented as conditions change.
+I ask what really matters, what I’m assuming, and which decisions remain adjustable.
+I favor paths that allow learning and course correction over time.
+Good decisions aren’t about certainty upfront—they’re about staying adaptable as conditions change.

 How have science, investing, and sport shaped the way you think?

-Science taught me how to ask better questions and respect evidence and uncertainty.
-Investing taught me to think in probabilities, time horizons, and trade-offs.
-Sport trained me to decide in real time, under pressure, when feedback is immediate and information incomplete.
-What connects all three is learning through action—testing, adjusting, and carrying insight from one domain into another.
-Moving between them sharpened my ability to recognize patterns and stay adaptable rather than attached to any single way of thinking.
+Science taught me to respect evidence and uncertainty.
+Investing taught me to think in probabilities and long time horizons.
+Sport trained me to decide under pressure, when feedback is immediate and information incomplete.
+What connects all three is learning through action — testing, adjusting, and carrying insight across domains.
+That cross-pollination sharpened my ability to recognize patterns and stay adaptable.

 If longevity were an investment portfolio, how would you diversify it?

-I wouldn’t diversify longevity by chasing the next intervention alone—but I’m not against optimization either.
-I’d start by investing in resilience: healthspan fundamentals that compound over time, adaptability that helps navigate change, strong social ties, and a sense of purpose that sustains engagement.
-From there, smarter tools and interventions can add leverage when built on those foundations.
+I wouldn't build longevity around chasing the next intervention — resilience comes first.
+That said, I'm not against optimization.
+I’d start with resilience: healthspan fundamentals, adaptability, strong social ties, and purpose.
+From there, tools and interventions add leverage when built on those foundations.
 In a long life, the real risk isn’t volatility—it’s fragility.
-Optimization works best when it’s built on resilience, not instead of it.
+Optimization works best when grounded in resilience.

 What do you believe the future of health and technology requires from humans—not just from innovation?

-The future of health technology will require humans to evolve alongside it, not outsource responsibility to it.
-Tools can extend capacity, but they can’t replace judgment, agency, or the willingness to change behavior over time.
-As technology accelerates, the real work becomes internal: learning how to update how we think, decide, and adapt across longer lives and greater complexity.
-Without that human evolution, even the most advanced innovation risks increasing dependence rather than capability.
+The future of health technology requires humans to evolve alongside it, not outsource responsibility to it.
+Tools can extend capacity, but they can’t replace judgment or agency.
+As technology accelerates, we must update how we think and decide across longer lives.
+Otherwise, innovation amplifies dependency rather than capability.

 What do you believe the future of health and technology requires from humans—not just from innovation?

-The future of health technology will require humans to evolve alongside it, not outsource responsibility to it.
-Tools can extend capacity, but they can’t replace judgment, agency, or the willingness to change behavior over time.
-As technology accelerates, the real work becomes internal: learning how to update how we think, decide, and adapt across longer lives and greater complexity.
-Without that human evolution, even the most advanced innovation risks increasing dependence rather than capability.
+The future of health technology requires humans to evolve alongside it, not outsource responsibility to it.
+Tools can extend capacity, but they can’t replace judgment or agency.
+As technology accelerates, we must update how we think and decide across longer lives.
+Otherwise, innovation amplifies dependency rather than capability.

 How has competitive fencing influenced your professional journey?

-Fencing taught me something early on: you don’t train for perfect conditions—you train for disruption, fatigue, misreads, recovery, and return.
-There’s no autopilot.
-Every bout demands presence, adaptation, and agency under pressure.
-Over time, that shaped how I approach life and work.
-Healthspan matters, but health alone doesn’t teach you how to navigate a long, complex life.
-What fencing really trained was the ability to recalibrate—body under stress, identity under change, purpose under pressure.
-That’s where Longevity Intelligence lives for me: not in permanent optimization, but in the practiced ability to recover, reorient, and re-enter the arena again and again.
+Fencing taught me that you don’t train for perfect conditions—you train for disruption and recovery.
+Every bout demands presence and adaptation under pressure.
+Healthspan matters, but health alone doesn’t prepare you for a long, complex life.
+What fencing trained was the ability to recalibrate—body under stress, identity under change, purpose under pressure.
+That’s where Longevity Intelligence lives for me: not in optimization, but in practiced recovery and return.

 What lesson about decision-making or agency has repeated itself most consistently in your life?

-The lesson that repeats for me is to make decisions with my future self in mind—and to pay attention to the patterns that keep showing up along the way.
-When a choice aligns with who I’m becoming, the signal is usually clear.
-When I ignore recurring patterns or dismiss that perspective, I tend to end up correcting courses later.
-Recognizing those patterns helps me filter noise, avoid distraction, and act with intention over time.
+The lesson that repeats is to decide with my future self in mind—and to notice the patterns that keep appearing.
+When a choice aligns with who I’m becoming, the signal is clear.
+Ignoring those patterns usually means correcting course later.
+Recognizing them helps me filter noise and act with intention over time.

 If you could change one thing about how we approach longevity, what would it be?

 I would shift longevity from something we try to extend to something we learn how to live.
-Today, we treat it as a medical or technological problem—how to add years, optimize biomarkers, delay decline.
-But longevity is really a design challenge.
-It asks how we build the capacities to adapt, make sense of change, and stay engaged across longer lives.
-If we approached longevity as a trainable human skill—rather than a passive outcome—we’d stop chasing fixes and start building futures we actually know how to inhabit.
+Today, it’s treated as a medical or technological problem.
+But longevity is a design challenge.
+It asks how we build the capacities to adapt and stay engaged across longer lives.
+If we approached it as a trainable human skill rather than a passive outcome, we’d stop chasing fixes and start building futures we know how to inhabit.

 If you could change one thing about how we approach longevity, what would it be?

 I would shift longevity from something we try to extend to something we learn how to live.
-Today, we treat it as a medical or technological problem—how to add years, optimize biomarkers, delay decline.
-But longevity is really a design challenge.
-It asks how we build the capacities to adapt, make sense of change, and stay engaged across longer lives.
-If we approached longevity as a trainable human skill—rather than a passive outcome—we’d stop chasing fixes and start building futures we actually know how to inhabit.
+Today, it’s treated as a medical or technological problem.
+But longevity is a design challenge.
+It asks how we build the capacities to adapt and stay engaged across longer lives.
+If we approached it as a trainable human skill rather than a passive outcome, we’d stop chasing fixes and start building futures we know how to inhabit.

 Step Into the Future with Jasmina